SuprajaBekkem/UMBC-DATA606-Capstone/docs/proposal.md

 ## 2. Data

 ### Data Sources
-The dataset comprises publicly available resume datasets supplemented by additional sample resumes from various industries and job roles.
-Each resume contains text data that includes unstructured and semi-structured information such as work experience, education, skills, and certifications.
+The dataset was collected from Kaggle and is supplemented with additional sample resumes from various industries and job roles.
+Each resume consists of text data, containing both unstructured and semi-structured information, such as work experience, education, skills, and certifications.

 ### Dataset Size
-- Approximately 1 GB of data.
+- Approximately 30 MB of data.
-- Around 10,000 resumes.
+- Around 2,000 resumes.

 ### Data Structure
-- **Number of resumes**: ~10,000.
+- **Number of resumes**: ~2,000.
 - **Data Format**: Textual information extracted from resumes and job descriptions.
-- **Columns**: Candidate skills, education, experience, and job descriptions for matching purposes.
+- **Columns**: Category(Majors), Resume.

 ### What Each Row Represents
 Each row corresponds to an individual resume, and the columns contain various attributes such as skills, work experience, educational background, and additional metadata that are critical for matching against specific job requirements.